jzyxyz/SpotifyLens/README.md

 # SpotifyLens

 ##### NB
-The core functions I designed have all been implemented.
+So far the core functions I designed have all been implemented.
 If you are interested, I added a function to export top data for different countries and initiated a sister project [`Spotioid`](https://github.com/jzyxyz/Spotioid) to visualize these data.
 Issues may occure if the playlist is extremely large (over 1.5k, as I am doing concurrent requests, and in that case it will be too many) due to API call frequency restrictions by Spofity.
 I will fix this problem later(but not recently).
 But you can checkout the code in `Worker case 10` where is a solution for a similar problem.
-If you found out any other bugs, please report on (Github)[(https://github.com/jzyxyz/Spotioid)].
+If you found out any other bugs, please report on [Github](https://github.com/jzyxyz/Spotioid).
 PR is all welcomed.

 This is a **enhanced** wrapper for Spotify-api.
 It provides a simple api to the data otherwise have to be computed.